r4df0x/UnofficialOS/BUILDING.md

-# Developing and Building JELOS
+# Developing and Building UnofficialOS

-JELOS is a fairly unique distribution as it is *built to order* and only enough of the operating system and applications are built for the purpose of booting and executing emulators and ports.
-Developers and others who would like to contribute to our project should read and agree to the [Contributor Covenant Code of Conduct](https://github.com/JustEnoughLinuxOS/distribution/blob/main/CODE_OF_CONDUCT.md) and [Contributing to JELOS](https://github.com/JustEnoughLinuxOS/distribution/blob/main/CONTRIBUTING.md) guides before submitting your first contribution.
+UnofficialOS is a fairly unique distribution as it is *built to order* and only enough of the operating system and applications are built for the purpose of booting and executing emulators and ports.
+Developers and others who would like to contribute to our project should read and agree to the [Contributor Covenant Code of Conduct](https://github.com/RetroGFX/UnofficialOS/blob/main/CODE_OF_CONDUCT.md) and [Contributing to UnofficialOS](https://github.com/RetroGFX/UnofficialOS/blob/main/CONTRIBUTING.md) guides before submitting your first contribution.

 ## Filesystem Structure
-We have a simple filesystem structure adopted from parent distributions CoreELEC, LibreELEC, etc.
+We have a simple filesystem structure adopted from parent distributions JELOS, CoreELEC, LibreELEC, etc.

 ```
 .
-├── build.JELOS-DEVICE.ARCHITECTURE
+├── build.{DEVICE}.{ARCHITECTURE}
 ├── config
 ├── distributions
 ├── Dockerfile